railsuser2014/openobject-doc-book-en/8/8_20_Config/8_20_Config_menu.rst

 In that case it would be better to use the translation method that employs a CSV file.

-.. tip:: Taking account of translations
+.. tip:: Taking account of Translations

-   In the GTK client the modified terms are not updated immediately.
+   In the GTK client, the modified terms are not updated immediately.
-   To see the effects of the modifications you must close the current window and then reopen the form.
+   To see the effects of the modifications, you must close the current window and then reopen the form.

 ..
 Copyright © Open Object Press.
 All rights reserved.